-- our ability to attract and retain marketers and partners; - the amount and timing of revenue, operating costs and capital expenditures related to the operations and expansion of our business, particularly with respect to our efforts to attract new marketers and partners to our network; - the revenue mix revenue generated from our operations in the U.S. and U.K.; - the revenue mix generated from the operations of Cardlytics and its subsidiaries;
+• our ability to attract and retain marketers and partners;

-- decisions made by our FI partners to increase Consumer Incentives or use their Partner Share to fund their Consumer Incentives; - changes in the economic prospects of marketers, the industries that we primarily serve, or the economy generally, which could alter marketers' spending priorities or budgets; - the termination or alteration of relationships with our partners in a manner that impacts ongoing or future marketing campaigns; - reputational harm; - the amount and timing of expenses required to grow our business, including the timing of our payments of Partner Share and Partner Share commitments as compared to the timing of our receipt of payments from our marketers; - changes in demand for our solutions or similar solutions; - seasonal trends in the marketing industry; - competitive market position, including changes in the pricing policies of our competitors; - exposure related to our international operations and foreign currency exchange rates; - quarantine, private travel limitation, or business disruption in regions affecting our operations, stemming from actual, imminent or perceived outbreak of contagious disease, including the COVID-19 pandemic; - · volatile recovery from the pandemic, including inflationary pressure; - other events or factors, including those resulting from war, such as the current hostilities between Russia and Ukraine, the Israel conflict or incidents of terrorism; - expenses associated with items such as litigation, regulatory changes, cyberattacks or security breaches; - the introduction of new technologies, products or solution offerings by competitors; and - costs related to acquisitions of other businesses or technologies.
+- the amount and timing of revenue, operating costs and capital expenditures related to the operations and expansion of our business, particularly with respect to our efforts to attract new marketers and partners to our network; - the revenue mix revenue generated from our operations in the U.S. and U.K.; - · the revenue mix generated from the operations of Cardlytics, Inc. and its subsidiaries; - decisions made by our FI partners to increase Consumer Incentives or use their Partners Share to fund their Consumer Incentives; - changes in the economic prospects of marketers, the industries that we primarily serve, or the economy generally, which could alter marketers' spending priorities or budgets; - the termination or alteration of relationships with our partners in a manner that impacts ongoing or future marketing campaigns; - reputational harm; - the amount and timing of expenses required to grow our business, including the timing of our payments of Partner Share and Partner Share commitments as compared to the timing of our receipt of payments from our marketers; - changes in demand for our solutions or similar solutions; - seasonal trends in the marketing industry; - competitive market position, including changes in the pricing policies of our competitors; - exposure related to our international operations and foreign currency exchange rates; - quarantine, private travel limitation, or business disruption in regions affecting our operations, stemming from actual, imminent or perceived outbreak of contagious disease, including the COVID-19 pandemic; - volatile recovery from the pandemic, including inflationary pressure; - other events or factors, including those resulting from war, such as the current hostilities between Russia and Ukraine or incidents of terrorism; - · expenses associated with items such as litigation, regulatory changes, cyberattacks or security breaches; - the introduction of new technologies, products or solution offerings by competitors; - · costs related to acquisitions of other businesses or technologies; and - our ability to maintain and grow our business in light of the global COVID-19 pandemic and precautions taken to reduce the risk of this virus.

-Fluctuations in our quarterly operating results, non-GAAP metrics and other metrics and the price of our common stock may be particularly pronounced in the current economic environment.
+Fluctuations in our quarterly operating results, non-GAAP metrics and other metrics and the price of our common stock may be particularly pronounced in the current economic environment due to the uncertainty caused by and the unprecedented nature of the current COVID-19 pandemic.
 Each factor above or discussed elsewhere in this "Risk Factors" section or the cumulative effect of some of these factors may result in fluctuations in our operating results.
 This variability and unpredictability could result in our failure to meet expectations with respect to operating results, or those of securities analysts or investors, for a particular period.
 If we fail to meet or exceed expectations for our operating results for these or any other reasons, the market price of our stock could fall and we could face costly lawsuits, including securities class action suits.